-In the second example below, we have drawn a custom region following streets but these streets do not correspond to the underlying census tract boundaries.
-Because of the 50% Rule, our custom region will use the green highlighted census tracts (37.02, 34.01, 33.01, 34.02, & 33.02) when aggregating data, while 36.01, 38.03, and 35.01 are not included since at least 50% of their area are not contained within the custom region.
+In the second example below, we have drawn a custom region following streets but these streets do not correspond to census tract boundaries.
+Because of the 50% Rule, our custom region will use the green highlighted census tracts (37.02, 34.01, 33.01, 34.02, and 33.02) when aggregating data, while 36.01, 38.03, and 35.01 will not be included since less than 50% of their area are contained within the custom region.

 To read a full guide on all features on PolicyMap, please look at our Primer available here.
-If you wanted to know more about a feature or topic, send your request to email@example.com subject "Tutorial Topics”.
+If you want to know more about a feature or topic, send your request to email@example.com subject "Tutorial Topics."